 - Course fee 1000 - 1150

-This third edition of the Summer School 'Sexual Orientation and Gender Identity in International Law: Human Rights and Beyond' will take place from Monday 30 July to Wednesday 8 August 2018 in The Hague and Amsterdam.
-Participants are free to spend the weekends of 28-29 July and 4-5 August at Amsterdam Pride Week.
+The fourth edition of the Summer School 'Sexual Orientation and Gender Identity in International Law: Human Rights and Beyond' will take place from Wednesday 24 July to Friday 2 August 2019 in The Hague and Amsterdam.

 Why this course?